danharkins/hpke-wrap/README.md

 hpke_wrap.c

   Encrypt and authenticate a plaintext to a recipient identified by a public key.
+  Defaults to AES-SIV with a key size dependent on the recipient's public key.

   USAGE: ./hpke_wrap [-aikspbh]
         -a  some AAD to include in the wrapping
         -i  some info to include in the wrapping
-        -k  the recipient's public key in SECG uncompressed form -p  the plaintext to wrap
+        -k  the recipient's public key
+        -p  the plaintext to wrap
         -b  base64 encode the output
-        -h  this help message
+	-f  force compact representation for ambiguously sized public keys -h  this help message

 hpke_unwrap.c

   Decrypt and validate a ciphertext that had been wrapped by hpke_wrap.
+Defaults to AES-SIV with a key size dependent on the size of the sender's public key.

   USAGE: ./hpke_unwrap [-aikrscbh]
         -a  some AAD to include in the unwrapping
         -i  some info to include in the unwrapping
-        -k  the sender's public key in SECG uncompressed form -r  keying material to derive receiver's keypair -c  the ciphertext to unwrap
+        -k  the sender's public key
+        -r  keying material to derive receiver's keypair -c  the ciphertext to unwrap
-        -b  base64 decode the input prior to processing -h  this help message
+        -b  base64 decode the input prior to processing -f  force compact representation for ambiguously sized public keys -h  this help message

+NOTE: for both hpke_wrap and hpke_unwrap, a compact p521 key is the same size as an ucompressed p256 key.
+The routines make an educated guess but if wrapping/unwrapping fails try again with -f and see if it works.